Eyes - wearing glasses

 - "People called me names at first.
 Then I found out I had to get braces on my teeth too, so Dad drew a picture of me on the blackboard with braces on my eyes and glasses on my teeth."

-- "My brother teased me but I told Mum and Dad who had a talk with him".
+- "My brother teased me but I told Mum and Dad and they had a talk with him".

 - "Everyone at school said I looked better with my glasses."

 Here are some tips for people who are just starting to wear glasses - these came from children who wear them.
 Have you any tips you can give to other children?

 - If you wear glasses it's a good idea to always put them in a special place so that you can always find them.

 - Keep them safe from younger kids and pets.